Dennis960/liteception/README.md

 Start inside a [Factorissimo3](https://mods.factorio.com/mod/factorissimo-2-notnotmelon?from=search) factory, from which you cannot leave.

+To start a playthrough, please select the Liteception map generation preset.

 If you're not getting fluids through the pipes, remember to flip the Factorissimo input!
 This will be fixed as soon as I figure out how.

 ## Development